Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * AI
-- The AI is now more conservative with shuffling workers between the harvesting of different resources.
+- The AI algorithm for shuffling workers between the harvesting of different resources is now more efficient.

 * Miscellaneous
 - Pressing 'Q' will now select the player's entire army.